c-eg/ShowRenamer/README.md

 Renames movies and tv shows to the format the user has specified.

 ## Project Status
-Currently under development, pre-release should be coming soon!
+Currently under development, pre-release is now out!

 ## Usage
 Todo